ufoss-org/kolog/README.md

 # kolog

-kolog duty is to be the idiomatic way to log in Kotlin.
+kolog duty is to be a multiplatform library that provides the idiomatic way of loging.

 ## useful link
 [KMM production sample](https://github.com/Kotlin/kmm-production-sample)